jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Image/Image-Check-Tool.md

 # Image self-inspection tool
-For the Linux system, you can use the image self-inspection tool provided by JD Cloud, and before an image is exported from the external environment, test the key system configuration by running the self-inspection tool, and make adjustment based on the test report.
+For the Linux system, you can use the image self-inspection tool provided by JD Cloud & AI, and before an image is exported from the external environment, test the key system configuration by running the self-inspection tool, and make adjustment based on the test report.

 To guarantee the availability and usability of imported images as far as possible, the system tests the key configuration in an image when it is imported, and such importation will fail in case of noncompliance.
 Therefore, you are suggested to, before producing the imported image, refer to the basic image requirement in [private image importation](https://docs.jdcloud.com/en/virtual-machines/import-private-image) to confirm the system configuration, and use the image self-inspection tool to check the main configurations.